YahooArchive/express-state/README.md

 ```

 **Note:** In this example triple-mustaches (`{{{ }}}`) are used so that
 Handlebars does _not_ HTML-escape the value.
-Handlebars will automatically call
+Handlebars will automatically call the
 `toString()` method on the special `state` object, which renders the JavaScript.